weld-io/subscription-service/README.md

 - [x] Subscriptions should be deactivated (with timestamp), not deleted
 - [x] See a User’s current Services
 - [x] Authentication with JWT
-- [ ] Check that it's the authenticated User that operates
-- [ ] Multiple subscriptions, how to deal?
-- [x] VAT support: see prices with(out) VAT based on location/company
+- [x] VAT support: see prices with(out) VAT
 - [x] Show plans by tag
 - [x] Show plan (and activePlan?) on User
+- [ ] Check that it's the authenticated User that operates
+- [ ] Multiple subscriptions, how to handle?
 - [ ] Stripe integration
 - [ ] Tests

 v2:

+- [ ] Transaction logging
 - [ ] Find-or-Create User (by reference)
-- [ ] Discount coupons - merge/via [coupon-service](https://github.com/weld-io/coupon-service)
+- [ ] Discount coupons - merge/use [coupon-service](https://github.com/weld-io/coupon-service)
 - [ ] Consumables controller - counting, routes
 - [ ] See a User's current Consumables
 - [ ] Set Subscription.dateExpires by "90d" or similar (`ms` NPM)
 - [ ] Validations
+- [ ] VAT based on location/company

 ## Entities